commonstandardsproject/api/README.md

 ## What is this?

 A few things.
 First, it's the web api.
 To see the standards and sign up for an API key, visit [http://commonstandardsproject.com](http://commonstandardsproject.com).
-Second, it's an importer script that downloads the Creative Commons licensed standards from ASN and munges them around until their in a format that's more conducive for modern K12 edtech companies.
+Second, it's an importer script that downloads the Creative Commons licensed standards from ASN and munges it around until it's in a format that's more conducive for modern edtech companies.
 Third, it's a search interface (at commonstandardsproject.com) for students, parents, and educators to use to search and compare standards.

 ## Who is behind this?